 - 2/3 cup whole wheat couscous

-Toss the chicken breasts with the za'atar and place on top of the green bean mixture, trying to get everything in a single layer if you can.
+- Toss the chicken breasts with the za’atar (affiliate link) and place on top of the green bean mixture, trying to get everything in a single layer if you can.

-Stir in the couscous, remove fro heat, cover and let stand for 5 minutes.
+- Stir in the couscous, remove from heat, cover and let stand for 5 minutes.